-In celebration of the incredible women designers in the ethical fashion space, we rounded up 15 women-owned fashion brands available on Made Trade.
+In celebration of the incredible women designers in the ethical fashion space, we rounded up 15 women-owned fashion brands available on our site.
 From a zero-waste fashion label working with artisans in Cambodia to a jewelry brand crafting pieces right here in Portland, we are proud to carry a variety of women-owned fashion brands worth supporting.

 1. Milo + Nicki

 Milo + Nicki creates earth-friendly, cruelty-free clothing made from banana fabric.
-The conscious brand’s versatile and sustainably made collection on Made Trade is handwoven from banana tree waste—which is a byproduct of the banana harvesting process.
+The conscious brand’s versatile and sustainably made collection is handwoven from banana tree waste — which is a byproduct of the banana harvesting process.
 This banana tree waste is woven into fabric by female weavers in India using a 100% carbon neutral process and is hand-dyed with plant-based indigo and madder root.
 These weavers work in safe conditions and receive fair wages for their craft.

 Values: Fair Trade, Heritage, Sustainable, Vegan

-Darzah is an ethical fashion brand, part of the 501(c)3 non-profit Child’s Cup Full, that was created by Made Trade owner and founder, Cayley Pater, and the non-profit’s founder, Dr. Janette Habashi.
-The social enterprise specializes in tatreez embroidery—an ancient, traditional art from Palestine that has been passed down for generations.
+Darzah is an ethical fashion brand, part of the 501(c)3 nonprofit Child’s Cup Full, that was created by our owner and founder, Cayley Pater, and the non-profit’s founder, Dr. Janette Habashi.
+The social enterprise specializes in tatreez embroidery — an ancient, traditional art from Palestine that has been passed down for generations.

 6. Abby Alley

-Abby Alley created her namesake fashion brand to celebrate the work of artisans in East Africa she had met through her travels to the region.
-The ethical brand works with skilled artisans in Kenya and Tanzania who handcraft beautiful bags from locally-sourced Masaai cow leather.
-Women artisans then hand-stitch traditional Masaai beadwork on the bags from their homes, enabling them to stay with their families as they earn a living from their crafts.
+Abby Alley created her namesake fashion brand to celebrate the work of artisans in East Africa she had met throughout her travels to the region.
+The ethical brand works with skilled artisans in Kenya and Tanzania who handcraft beautiful bags from locally sourced Masaai cow leather.
+Women artisans then hand-stitch traditional Masaai beadwork on the bags (working from their homes, enabling them to stay with their families as they earn a living from their crafts).

 Values: Fair Trade, Heritage